hawkinsw/api_intro/docs/README.md

 then you are ready to roll!
 Let's get started!

-In the `index.js` file, let's write a very simple program and see how to execute it using Node.
+In the `index.js` file, let's write a very simple program and see how to execute it using Node.js.

 ```javascript
 console.log(`Hello, World!`)